 Housing for older adults has been a primary mission ministry of Lewinsville Church for over forty years.
 During the 1970’s, Lewinsville Church developed an affordable independent retirement community on church grounds.
 In 2007, Lewinsville Church in collaboration with two other religious organizations opened an assisted living facility nearby.

 The Lewinsville Retirement Residence (The Lewinsville or LRR) was formed as a nonprofit corporation in 1975 by Lewinsville Church and opened in September 1980.
 All active Lewinsville members are members of Lewinsville Retirement Residence, Inc., the corporation that owns and operates The Lewinsville, and participate in LRR’s Annual Meeting.
-The meeting date for the 2016 Annual Meeting is Sunday, November 6, 2016, in the Lewinsville Presbyterian Church Sanctuary after the 2nd Service of Worship.
+The Lewinsville Retirement Residence, Inc. holds its annual meeting in November of each year, usually after the 11:00 am service of worship in the Lewinsville Presbyterian Church Sanctuary.

 Its nine member Board of Directors, all of which are also members of Lewinsville, serve staggered three year terms.
 Current Officers on the LRR Board: